modernmarc1/TicTacToe/README.md

 ## Features

 - **RESTful API**: API Gateway provides endpoints for game moves and AI responses.
-- **Intelligent AI Opponent**: Advanced AI that implements optimal tic-tac-toe strategy using minimax algorithm.
+- **Intelligent Computer Opponent**: Computer that implements optimal tic-tac-toe strategy using minimax algorithm.
 The computer opponent will never lose - it either wins or forces a draw.
 - **CloudWatch Logging**: All Lambda logs are sent to CloudWatch for monitoring and debugging.

 ---